multimodalAI/multimodal-ai-hugo-group/content/home/ukomain.md

 ---

 ### 🔔 Key Events & Opportunities
-- Fourth Workshop on Multimodal AI — **11th and 12th June**. 📍**UCL East Campus, One Pool Street, E20 2AF**.
+- Fourth Workshop on Multimodal AI — **11th and 12th June**. 📍**UCL East Campus, One Pool Street, London, UK**.
 More details will be shared with the community soon — stay tuned!
 - MultimodalAIForum'26 — **11th March**.
 More details will be shared with the community soon — stay tuned!